gcpearse/gcpearse/README.md

-# Hi, I'm Glen
+# Hi, I'm Glen 👋🏼

 ### 🙎🏽‍♂️ About me:

-I'm a Northcoders software development graduate seeking my first professional role.
+Northcoders graduate seeking my first full-time role as a software developer.

-My portfolio site can be visited [here](https://glen-pearse.netlify.app/).
+My portfolio site can be accessed [here](https://glen-pearse.netlify.app/).

-### 👨🏽‍💻 Most recent project:
+### 👨🏽‍💻 Current project:

 A construction management tool written in TypeScript with React and Redux Toolkit.

 For this project I have paired up with a former course mate who has written the back end in C#.

-### 🌱 Currently reviewing:

-Python fundamentals.

 ### 💻 Tech stack:

 TypeScript | JavaScript | Node.js | React | Redux Toolkit | SQL (PostgreSQL) | HTML | CSS

+### 🌱 Currently learning:

+- RTK Query
+- Python

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.